How To Make a Resume, Recruiter & Insights by Luis Mojica

 • Phone number

-• It should not include:
+• Should not include:

 • Full address